-TO: Fresno County Tra ansportation Authority

-FROM !: Local Agency Name

-Address: City: Zip Code:

-Conta ct: Tele Zip Code:ephone:

-FAX: Email Address:

-Reg clicable Funding Program: (Chapional Public Transit Program Fresno Area Express Clovis Transit FCRTA PTIS/Transit Consolidation ADA/Seniors/Paratransit Farmworker Van Pools Car/Van Pools New Technology Reserve Alternative Transportation Program Rail Consolidation Subprogram Environmental Enhancement Program School Bus Replacement Transit Oriented Infrastructure for In-Fill Administrative/Planning Program Fresno COG
+TO: Fresno County Tran Fresno County Transportation Authority FROM: Address: Contact: FAX: Local Agency Name City: Telep Email Address: Zip Code: Regio F C F < cable Funding Program: (Che onal Public Transit Program Fresno Area Express Clovis Transit FCRTA PTIS/Transit Consolidation ADA/Seniors/Paratransit Farmworker Van Pools Car/Van Pools New Technology Reserve Ack One)Local Transportation ProgramStreet MaintenanceADA ComplianceFlexible FundingPedestrian/Trails UrbanPedestrian/Trails RuralBicycle FacilitiesRegional Transportation ProgramFresno Airports Alternative Transportation Program Rail Consolidation Subprogram Environmental Enhancement Program School Bus Replacement Transit Oriented Infrastructure for In-Fill Administrative/Planning Program Fresno COG 2.
+The ("claimant") is an eligible claimant of funds for local transportation purposes pursuant to California Public Utilities Code Section 142257.

-New reclinology Reserve - Treshe / Importe

-2 .
-The ("claimant") is s an eligible claimant of funds for local

-tran Local Agency Name California Public Utilities Code Section 1 142257
+Local Agency Name

-sett ing% of the amount for the behalf of claimant, I hereby requestion Monthly payments consister e Subprogram or Category of funds checuest release of the funds to claimant in acut with adopted percentage, based on act

-4. On (a) (b) (c) funds which claimant had pr funds is prohibited by Califor That claimant has segregat support the Subprogram or proved through audit or that That claimant shall account Utilities Code Section 142 accepted accounting princip tegory of funds checked above are not reviously used for local transportation pur rnia Public Utilities Code Section 142257 red property tax revenues from claimant Category of funds checked above so the non-substitution of funds shall apply for Subprogram or Category of checked 257.
-Claimant shall maintain current t's other general fund revenues used to lat verification of non-substitution can be to claimant's entire general fund.
-It above and received pursuant to Public records in accordance with generally ditures for each type of eligible purpose.

-Trai eptions be found, the Fresno County ptions in accordance with its adopted
+- 3. The Fresno County Transportation Authority has adopted a Resolution of Apportionment for Fiscal Year 20\\20\\ setting \\\\% of the amount for the Subprogram or Category of funds checked above and available to the claimant.
+On behalf of claimant, I hereby request release of the funds to claimant in accordance with: - (a) Monthly payments consistent with adopted percentage, based on actual receipts - (b) Compliance with Steps 5 and 6 of the Local Agency Handbook Local Agency Pass-Through Funding programs - 4.
+On behalf of claimant, I hereby certify as follows: - (a) That the Subprogram or Category of funds checked above are not being used to substitute for property tax funds which claimant had previously used for local transportation purposes.
+Such substitution of property tax funds is prohibited by California Public Utilities Code Section 142257. - (b) That claimant has segregated property tax revenues from claimant's other general fund revenues used to support the Subprogram or Category of funds checked above so that verification of non-substitution can be proved through audit or that the non-substitution of funds shall apply to claimant's entire general fund. - (c) That claimant shall account for Subprogram or Category of checked above and received pursuant to Public Utilities Code Section 142257.
+Claimant shall maintain current records in accordance with generally accepted accounting principles, and shall separately record expenditures for each type of eligible purpose.
+Claimant shall make such records available to the Authority for inspection or audit at any time. - 5.
+Claimant understands that should financial or compliance audit exceptions be found, the Fresno County Transportation Authority will take immediate steps to resolve the exceptions in accordance with its adopted procedures.

-Clair mant's Authorized Signature:
+Claimant's Authorized Signature:

 Title:

 Date:

-APPENDIX E

-MEASURE "C" ENABLING LEGISLATION
+APPENDIX E MEASURE "C" ENABLING LEGISLATION